JSTOR-Labs/plant-humanities/help/README.md

 **Global Plants:** Shows and links to type specimens for the related species from JSTOR Global Plants.
 <param ve-image fit="contain" url="search_8.jpg">

-**Journal Content:** Journal articles mentioning or about the relevant topic are listen and linked to from this component.
+**Journal Content:** Journal articles mentioning or about the relevant topic are listed and linked in this component.
 The JSTOR tab shows articles from, you guessed it, JSTOR-access to those articles are based on your access to JSTOR.The Wikidata tab shows articles from other sources with this term listed as a topic mentioned in Wikidata.
 <param ve-image fit="contain" url="search_9.jpg">

 **Images:** Images related to this topic from Artstor, Creative Commons, and WikiData are displayed and linked to.
 <param ve-image fit="contain" url="search_10.jpg">

-**Mentioned Entities:** Listed here are people, places, works and other entities that this entity mentions or refers to in its Wikipedia entry.
+**Mentioned Entities:** Listed here are people, places, works, and other entities that this entity mentions or refers to in its Wikipedia entry.
 <param ve-image fit="contain" url="search_11.jpg">

 **Visual Essays:** When there is a Plant Humanities Lab plant narrative about this topic or plant, it is listed here.
 <param ve-image fit="contain" url="sunflowerwiki.jpg">

-If you are interested in creating your own plant narrative or other visual essay, please refer to the documentation for Juncture, a new, open source tool developed by JSTOR Labs that helps researchers and students make complex arguments and tell compelling stories.
+If you are interested in creating your own plant narrative or other visual essay, please refer to the documentation for Juncture, a new, open-source tool developed by JSTOR Labs that helps researchers and students make complex arguments and tell compelling stories.
 <param ve-image fit="contain" url="juncture.jpg">